liangchen1ce/liangchen1ce.github.io/_posts/2013-10-23-eng-notification.markdown

 title: Notification
 ---

-I am still prearranging my first blog.
+This blog area is new and to be updated.
 If you want to know me more, please go to the [Projects](/eng/projects/) section.